jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ### Alarms and component color

 If a Spotlight Overview page component's color is other than green then the component is in an alarm state.
 Click on the component for help to resolve the alarm.
-For more information, see **What's this?**.

-### Actions

-Right click on the component.
-Select from the various options.

 ### Unable to collect data